 Response:

-is implicitely included in the model.
+Anammox is implicitely included in the model.
+The organic nitrogen released during the denitrification process is assumed to be directly oxidized with nitrite to N2 through a coupling between denitrification and anaerobic ammonium oxidation.

-Here we want to stress again the aim of the model: OMEN-SED is a system/global scale model that aims to reproduce the main sediment featuresplaeoenvironmental and estimate the main SWI-fluxes and not a model that aims at resolving specific local scale dynamics.

-Additionally, OMEN-SED will be mostly coupled to ESMs which very often do not explicitly resolve N-dynamics.
+However, we would like to stress again that OMEN-SED is a benthic model designed for the coupling to ESMs.
+Most ESMs do not even explicitly resolve N-dynamics.
+In addition, OMEN-SED is a system/global scale model that aims to resolve the most pertinent biogeochemical dynamics on a global scale (including a paleoenvironmental context) and estimate the main SWI-fluxes and not a model that aims at resolving specific local scale dynamics.
+Even most local scale RTM applications doe not resolve DNRA and anammox explicitly.
+However, OMEN-SED could be easily adapted to explicitly resolve these processes if the specific application requires their representation (e.g. coastal ocean).

 However, we included a sentence on this in the limitation section:

-“TODO: add sentence here”
+“TODO???: add sentence here???”

 Comment: